 Recording Connection mentor G.W.
 Childs on Passion-fueled Songwriting, Ableton Production, and more.

-The new, upcoming Ableton program you co-authored starts out with the student building on their own musical ideas and seeing their song(s) through from concept to full-fledged completion.
+[break side=”left”] The new, upcoming Ableton program you co-authored starts out with the students building on their own musical ideas and seeing their song(s) through from concept to full-fledged completion.
 What’s the thought behind structuring it that way?

-Learn more about Recording Connection for Music Production in Ableton, Advanced Ableton, Audio Engineering & Music Production, Beat Making, DJing, Music Business, and more!
+[break] Learn more about Recording Connection for Music Production in Ableton, Advanced Ableton, Audio Engineering & Music Production, Beat Making, DJing, Music Business school, and more!